hbctraining/variant_analysis/lessons/09_variant_calling.md

 <hr />
 </details>

 > NOTE: Sometimes when there are many input variables that re-use many of the same textual elements (i.e. paths, sample names and reference genome names), like we have above, it is sometimes cleaner, less typo-prone and more reproducible to assign those repeated items to variables and then use text manipulation tools and variable subsitution in `bash` to create the rest of the variables.
-In the above example, some of the lines of variable assignment (`REFERENCE_SEQUENCE`,`ALIGNMENT_DIRECTORY, `NORMAL_SAMPLE_NAME` and `TUMOR_SAMPLE_NAME`) are likely lines you might edit from run-to-run, but the other lines (`REFERENCE_DICTIONARY`, `REFERENCE_SEQUENCE_NAME`, `NORMAL_BAM_FILE`, `TUMOR_BAM_FILE` and `VCF_OUTPUT_FILE`) will likely stay the same.
+In the above example, some of the lines of variable assignment (`REFERENCE_SEQUENCE`, `NORMAL_SAMPLE_NAME` and `TUMOR_SAMPLE_NAME`) are likely lines you might edit from run-to-run, but the other lines (`REFERENCE_DICTIONARY`, `NORMAL_BAM_FILE`, `TUMOR_BAM_FILE` and `VCF_OUTPUT_FILE`) will likely stay the same or similiar.
 Standardizing your paths and nomenclature will help you keep track of your files much easier.

 Lastly, we need to add the `MuTect2` command: